cado-security/product-help/docs/cado-response/deploy/aws/performance-resiliency/large-aws-imports.md

 ---
-title: Large EC2 Imports
+title: Import large EC2 imports
 hide_title: true
 sidebar_position: 5
 ---

-# Importing Large AWS EC2 Instances
+# How to import large AWS EC2 instances

 Importing AWS EC2 instances with disks over 500GB can start to reach limitations in AWS which results in potentially very long acquisition times.
 You will receive a warning such as this during the Acquisition of a system: